ahussein-CSA/VMSS/VMSScustomMetricLogAnalytics.md

   # Pre-Requisites:

-  1- Azure Vitrual Machine Scaleset
+  1. Azure Vitrual Machine Scaleset
-    -Existing or new
+     1. Existing or new

-  2- Log analytics Workspace
+  2. Log analytics Workspace

-  3- Windows VM: this could be an instance within the VMSS, a different Azure VM or an on-premise VM (agent must be installed on on-premise)
+  3. Windows VM: this could be an instance within the VMSS, a different Azure VM or an on-premise VM (agent must be installed on on-premise)
-     - For linux , Linux diagnostic agent needs to be installed.
+     1. For linux , Linux diagnostic agent needs to be installed.

-  4- MMA agent extension to be installed Windows VM
+  4. MMA agent extension to be installed Windows VM
-     - As pointed above, if the VM is in Azure , either within VMSS or a different Azure VM , the MMA can be installed through the extension blade.
+     1. As pointed above, if the VM is in Azure , either within VMSS or a different Azure VM , the MMA can be installed through the extension blade.